akhtarnabeel/ecoforecastCS/webserver/README.md

 #                 allow from all
 #                 AddHandler cgi-script .py .html
 #  </Directory>
-# then execute the following commands on shell.
+# then execute the following commands in the shell.

 a2enmod cgi
 service apache2 restart